 | Buy the Dip | Medium-High | Harder | Experienced holders with cash reserves |

 Whichever strategy you choose, automation helps.
-Setting up recurring purchases removes the temptation to skip a buy because the price feels "too high" or to over-invest because the price feels "too low."
-Our Paycheck Calculator can help you figure out how much to allocate from each paycheck to a regular accumulation plan.
+Recurring purchases remove the temptation to skip a buy because the price feels "too high" or to over-invest because it feels "too low."
+Our Paycheck Calculator helps you figure out how much to allocate from each paycheck.

 Model Your Long-Term Bitcoin Strategy